JakeWharton/u2020/README.md

  * Something with animations to showcase animation control.
  * Network errors probably crash the app.
+ * Add another part of the app other than 'gallery' so we can demo child graphs.
  * Pressed state no longer works thanks to Etsy.
  * Toss column count into dimen and scale appropriately.
  * Controls to change which gallery we're looking at?